-When the weather gets cold, your stomach starts craving hearty, zesty meals.
-A run to the supermarket in sub-zero temperatures is no one’s idea of a good time, but thankfully, you never have to leave your house if you stock your freezer with the right ingredients to make your favorite dishes.
+Stocking your freezer with the right ingredients allows you to make your favorite dishes in a pinch.
 There are plenty of foods that freeze well, saving you time and energy, not to mention helping you reduce your food waste.
-Here are the best foods to freeze for easy winter meals.
+Here are the best foods to freeze for easy meals.

 In the summertime, extra herbs go to waste, but they are actually some of the best foods to freeze.
 They’ll retain much of their taste and flavor and can be tossed into anything, from pasta and rice dishes to soups and more.
 To freeze herbs, spread them in a single layer on a baking sheet.
 Put the sheet in the freezer, and once the herbs have frozen, transfer them to an air-tight container.
 Alternately, you can freeze herbs in ice cube trays filled with oil.
 These can be added directly to soups and sauces for extra flavor in a flash, and they last for up to a year.